 What happens after you apply

-We'll contact you within 2 weeks of the deadline to let you know the outcome of your application.
+We'll review your application within 15 working days of receiving the application to to let you know the outcome of your application.

 If there are not enough funds to cover all the applications that meet the selection criteria, we'll decide who's the best fit.
 We'll base this on the strategic priority aims and scoring criteria.

 Where applications are scored equally and funds are limited, the lowest cost programmes will be prioritised.

 If you have any questions, send an email to email@example.com.